ssfsx17/ffpnp/pandoc-markdown/0330-crafting.md

 Item Level reserves from the combined pool of Gathering & Craftsmanship

-High-Quality items then reserve their Item Level from both Perception & Control separately.
+**High-Quality** items then reserve their Item Level from both Perception & Control separately.
 Therefore, on average, only half of your crafted items can be High-Quality.
+Such items function as if they were 5 Item Levels higher.

 **Example:** You have a crafted item of Item Level 30.
 You can reserve 30 Gathering, 30 Craftsmanship, 15 Gathering and 15 Craftsmanship, or other combination.
 If you want to craft it as High-Quality, then you must additionally reserve both 30 Perception and 30 Control.